-Income from lease contracts where American Shipping Company is a lessor is accounted for in accordance with IAS 17, and classified as Operating Revenues in the Income Statement.
-As a result, the introduction of IFRS 15 Revenue from contracts with customers from 1 January 2018 did not have a material impact to the group.
+Income from lease contracts where American Shipping Company is a lessor is accounted for in accordance with IFRS 16, and classified as Operating Revenues in the Income Statement.
+As a result, the introduction of IFRS 15 Revenue from contracts with customers did not have a material impact to the group.